linode/docs/docs/guides/security/monitoring/monitor-linode-network-transfer-pool-with-twilio/index.md

 published: 2022-01-07
 modified_by:
   name: Linode
-title: "Monitor your Linode's Network Transfer Pool"
-h1_title: "Twilio Notifications: Use Twilio and the Linode API to Monitor your Linode's Network Transfer Pool"
+title: "Twilio Notifications: Use Twilio and the Linode API to Monitor your Linode's Network Transfer Pool"
-enable_h1: true
+title_meta: "Monitor your Linode's Network Transfer Pool"
 contributor:
   name: John Mueller
 ---